Alkan3909/tinyscheme_autocomplete/README.md

 ## TinyScheme Auto-Complete for Sublime Text

 This auto-complete plugin covers Procedures and other constructs available in TinyScheme programming language.
-Most procedures are available as One-Liners.
-However, some procedures do exist as both One-Liners as well as Block-Forms.
+Most procedures are available as _One-Liners_.
+However, some procedures do have _Block-Form_ variant available as well.
 It is upto you, which variant you pick; the API imposes no restrictions.
 Completion tags have been set up with consistency and ease-of-use in mind.
 Simply type some letters of a procedure and press `Enter`.
-The full procedure name, together with parenthesis and arguments (if any) shall appear at cursor location.
+The full procedure name, together with parentheses and arguments (if any) shall appear at cursor location.

 ### One-Liner Examples